julian-klode/lingolang/docs/permissions.md

                                     \end{cases} \\
     &&ctb_{strict}(a * A, b)   :&= ctb_{strict}(a, b) * ctb_{strict}(A, ctb_{strict}(a, b))
 \end{align*}\label{sec:ctb-ptr}
 In the formal notation, $t$ replaces the owned permission bit from the old target with the owned flag from the given base permission.
-This is needed to ensure that we don't accidentally convert `om * om` to `m * om`.
+This is needed to ensure that we do not accidentally convert `om * om` to `m * om`.
 Keeping ownership the same throughout pointers also simplifies some other aspects in later code. $X$ ensures consistency: If our new target is not linear, we strip any linearity from the target; thus only a linear permission can have linear inner permissions.
 \end{samepage}

 #### Pointer examples